Updated: Oct 29

-Of course, acetaminophen is the number one suggested over-the-counter (OTC) medication.
+Acetaminophen is the number one suggested over-the-counter (OTC) medication.
 Acetaminophen, commonly known as Tylenol, is a medication used to alleviate mild to moderate pain from ailments such as headaches, muscle aches, menstrual cramps, colds, sore throats, toothaches, backaches, and fevers.
-This may seem great, but do you know at what cost the relief comes?
+This may seem great, but do you know the cost of the relief?

 Dangers Of Acetaminophen